ozanturhan/redux-shared-state-example/README.md

 * search (ui-library - ./package.json)

 ## Explanation
-We should combineReducers in application.
-We import ui reducers in application store.js.
+We import ui reducers in the application store.js because in this case we should use combineReducers in the application.

 ```js
 import { combineReducers, createStore } from 'redux'